May 27, 2016

 A few blast could remain in the project as K&E Excavating installs electrical componets beneath the roadway.
 Currently, no other blasts are planned to take place in the near future.

 Trail users along the Pionner Bridle Trail will see workers along the trail building a retaining wall and could experience intermittent trail flagging.

 During the week hauling will occur along Trillium Lake Road and Lolo Pass Road.
 This year, the hauling on Lolo Pass Road should be intermittent.

-This weeks work includes slope work at Map Curve, retaining wall construction adjacent to the Pioneer Bridle Trail, widening and excavation to place for future barrier placement, installing drainage pipe at night and hauling materials.
+This weeks work includes slope work at Map Curve, guardrail installation, striping, retaining wall construction adjacent to the Pioneer Bridle Trail, installing drainage pipe at night and hauling materials.